Sign Up for a Free Account

 In addition to the formula, health care professionals may recommend other supplements.
 For example, fish oil may be recommended to help with fine motor coordination and other aspects of development.(11)

-Medication for PKU
+Medication for phenylketonuria

-The U.S. Food and Drug Administration (FDA) has approved the drug sapropterin dihydrochloride (Kuvan®) for the treatment of PKU.
+The U.S. Food and Drug Administration (FDA) has approved the drug sapropterin dihydrochloride (Kuvan®) for the treatment of phenylketonuria.
 Kuvan® is a form of BH4, which is a substance in the body that helps break down phenylalanine.
 However, having too little BH4 is only one reason a person may not break down phenylalanine.
 Therefore, Kuvan® only helps some people reduce the phenylalanine in their blood.
-Even if the medication helps, it will not decrease the phenylalanine to the desired amount and must be used together with the PKU diet.(2)
+Even if the medication helps, it will not decrease the phenylalanine to the desired amount and must be used together with the phenylketonuria diet.(2)

 When the FDA approved Kuvan®, the agency suggested that research on the medication continue to determine its long-term safety and effectiveness.